RohanSi4/TSG/tsg-website/blog/2019-05-29-long-blog-post.md

 ---
-slug: long-blog-post
+slug: making-an-impact-in-community-1
-title: Long Blog Post
-authors: yangshun
-tags: [hello, docusaurus]
+title: Engaging in the Charlottesville Community
+tags: [impact, volunteering, philanthropy]
 ---

-This is the summary of a very long blog post,
+Technology Strategy Group volunteered at a local elementary school this holiday season.

 Use a `<!--` `truncate` `-->` comment to limit blog post size in the list view.